SlideRuleEarth/.github/profile/README.md

-# SlideRule
-### An open-source framework for on-demand processing of science data in the cloud
+## SlideRule: an open framework for on-demand processing of science data in the cloud

 > The SlideRule project offers a new paradigm for NASA archival data management – rapid delivery of customizable on-demand data products, rather than hosting large volumes of standard derivative products, which will inevitably be insufficient for some science applications.